 Out of this shake-up of the trade union movement the South African Federation of Trade Unions (Saftu) was launched in April 2017.
 This was an important development that has further challenged the status quo.
 Saftu’s successful 25 April 2018 strike against the ANC government’s new poverty-level minimum wage and attacks on the right to strike has again forced workers in other federations to question the direction of their organisations.
 Their leaders condemned the strike and supported the government’s attack on workers.

 This poses more sharply than ever the need for workers in every trade union to clarify their programme.
 There are many important questions that still need to be answered.
 How do we stop corruption in our trade unions?
 How do we defend class independence and democratic worker-control in our organisations?
 How do we ensure our leaders do not climb into bed with the bosses?
 How can organised workers link-up with the rest of the working class?
 What attitude should we take to politics, parties, elections and parliament?
 What is our understanding of the role of the capitalist state and its legal framework of labour law and collective bargaining?
 And, crucially, must we accept the capitalist profit system as ‘the best there is’?
 Or is socialism an alternative within our reach?
 For us these are all questions of programme.
 To begin to answer them it is necessary to go back and examine the ‘first principles’ of workers’ struggle, checking our foundations in order to re-build a class-independent and united movement of militant, democratic worker-led trade unions.
-WASP is committed to this task.
+The MWP is committed to this task.
 We appeal to you to join us if you agree with what you read in the pages ahead.
 Become part of the conscious and organised struggle for revolutionary trade unionism.